Azure/azure-signalr/README.md

 ## REST API support

-Azure SignalR Service provides a set of REST API, so that you can send messages to the connected clients from anywhere using any programming language or any REST client such as [Postman](https://www.getpostman.com/).
-REST API definition is described in [this swagger file](docs/swagger.json).
+Azure SignalR Service provides a set of REST APIs, so that you can send messages to the connected clients from anywhere using any programming language or any REST client such as [Postman](https://www.getpostman.com/).
+REST APIs' definition is described in [this swagger file](docs/swagger.json).

 ### Port

-REST API is only exposed on port `5002`.
+REST APIs are only exposed on port `5002`.

 ### Authentication

-In each HTTP request, an authorization header wirh a [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) is required to authenticate with Azure SignalR Service.
+In each HTTP request, an authorization header with a [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) is required to authenticate with Azure SignalR Service.

 #### Signing Algorithm and Signature